Abdullah8888/notification_hub/README.md

 ```
 Here's a breakdown of each part:

-NotificationHub.instance: This suggests that there is a singleton instance of a NotificationHub class.
+`NotificationHub.instance`: This suggests that there is a singleton instance of a NotificationHub class.
 The instance is a common pattern used for creating a single, shared instance of a class.

-addSubscriber: This method is likely used to subscribe an object (in this case, the current object, represented by this) to a specific notification channel.
+`addSubscriber`: This method is likely used to subscribe an object (in this case, the current object, represented by `this`) to a specific notification channel.

-this: Refers to the current instance of the class where this code is located.
+`this`: Refers to the current instance of the class where this code is located.
 It implies that the current object is subscribing to the notifications on the 'Greetings' channel.

-channelName: 'Greetings': Specifies the name of the channel to which the object is subscribing.
-In this case, it's 'Greetings'.
+`notificationChannel`: **'Greetings'** Specifies the name of the notification channel to which the object is subscribing.
+In this case, it's **'Greetings'**.

-onData: This is a callback function that will be executed when new data is received on the 'Greetings' channel.
-The event parameter represents the data received, and it is printed to the console using print("$event").
+`onData`: This is a callback function that will be executed when new data is received on the 'Greetings' channel.
+The `event` parameter represents the data received.

-onDone: This is a callback function that will be executed when the subscription is completed successfully.
-The message parameter represents any message related to the completion, and it is printed to the console using print("$message").
+`onDone`: This is a callback function that will be executed when the subscription is completed successfully.
+The `message` parameter represents any message related to the completion.

-onError: This is a callback function that will be executed if an error occurs during the subscription.
-The error parameter represents the error object, and it is printed to the console using print(error.toString()).
+`onError`: This is a callback function that will be executed if an error occurs during the subscription.
+The `error` parameter represents the error object.